cevoaustralia/cevo-precise-theme/README.md

 * `style.css`:  All your CSS.

-Also worthy of a mention is the test Profile and Portfolio JSON located in the `./test` directory.
-You can modify the JSON to suit your needs.
-It's only used during development.
+Also worthy of a mention is the example Profile and Portfolio JSON. `exampleProfile.json` and `examplePortfolio.json`.
+These files provide example data during development.
+You can modify to suit your needs but you must ensure they conform to the Precise schema.

 ### Images